MarisaNicoleSloan/career-portfolio/url-routes-page-categories/README.md

 <img src="https://i.imgur.com/OJd1ebt.png" height="80%" width="80%"/>

 ## Implementation

+### Dynamic Route Mapping

-- Developed dynamic route mapping to ensure that content could be easily categorized and accessed through user-friendly URLs
+I developed a dynamic route mapping system to ensure that content could be categorized and accessed through user-friendly URLs.
+This system allowed us to create logical and intuitive URL structures that improved organic visibility and website navigation.

+### Flexible Component Templates

-- Created flexible component templates that could adapt to various content types, maintaining a consistent user interface
+I created flexible component templates that could adapt to various content types while maintaining a consistent user interface.
+This approach ensured that users had a cohesive experience across different sections of the website.

+### Configuration Files for Content Generation

-- Implemented configuration files for seamless content generation, allowing content managers to efficiently publish and update pages
+I implemented configuration files to streamline content generation, allowing content managers to efficiently publish and update pages.
+This feature reduced the time and effort required to manage and update content, resulting in a more agile content management process.

 ## Results and Achievements
 - 30% increase in organic traffic with the introduction of insurance pages, speaking to a primary user need